Helmholtz Resonator

 Visualize the frequency response of the model using a log-log scale and compare it with the theoretical resonance frequency :

-The peaks shown in the plot represent the different harmonics of the system including the fundamental frequency, that has the highest peak.
+The peaks shown in the plot represent the different harmonics of the system including the fundamental frequency, which has the highest peak.

 The difference between the numerical and theoretical resonance frequency can be obtained for a more accurate comparison.